polysyllabic/chaos/README.md

 hardware (for all setups):

 - A DualShock 4 model CUH-ZCT2U controller
-- A Raspberry Pi 4
+- A Raspberry Pi 4 or 5
-- A 32GB microSD card (This is your storage device for the Pi)
+- A microSD card 32GB or larger (This is your storage device for the Pi)
 - A USB card reader for microSD cards
-- A micro USB A to micro USB B cable (the cable type that comes with the PS 4 DualShock)
+- A micro USB-A to micro USB cable (the cable type that comes with the PS 4 DualShock)
-- A USB C to USB A cable (the cable type that comes with the PS 5 DualSense)
+- A USB-C to USB-A cable (the cable type that comes with the PS 5 DualSense)
-- (recommended) A cat 5 ethernet cable
+- (recommended) An ethernet cable (cat 5 or higher)
 - (optional) A case for the Raspberry Pi.

 To play PS5 games such as TLOU1 Remake or TLOU2 Remaster, which do not let you play with